-Effective Monday, March 16, Comcast is offering 2 months free to new Internet Essentials customers in response to recent and anticipated emergency measures associated with the COVID-19 outbreak.
+Comcast is offering 2 months free to new Internet Essentials customers in response to recent and anticipated emergency measures associated with the COVID-19 outbreak.
 Visit www.internetessentials.com for more information.
 Also, $150 refurbished laptops are available to Internet Essentials customers.
-You must complete an application here by June 30, 2020.
+You must complete an application here by June 30, 2021.

-Wave Broadband will offer free internet and WiFi for 60 days to all qualifying low-income households, especially students in low income households, who don’t already subscribe to Wave internet service and who enroll in the new Internet First program.
+Wave Broadband is offering their Internet First program, up to 35 Mbps for $9.95/month for eligible households.
 The program is open to new Wave or Wave G customers living in a Wave or Wave G service area.
-You must complete the application here by May 31, 2020.
+You must complete the application here.

 Seattle Public Utilities (SPU) , Seattle City Light (SCL), and Puget Sound Energy (PSE) are all waiving late fees and will keep utility services on during the COVID-19 Civil Emergency in Seattle.
 SPU and SCL customers who have been financially impacted by COVID-19, regardless of background or immigration status, can request a deferred payment plan.
 SPU and SCL recommends that customers should as soon as possible call (206) 684-3000 or send an email anytime at seattle.gov/utilities/about-us/email-question.

 The Utility Discount Program lowers Seattle City Light bills by 60 percent and Seattle Public Utility bills by 50 percent.
+Income-eligible residential customers can self-certify to join UDP and access heavily discounted utilities by simply signing a short form that attests to their household income, rather than having to provide income documentation.
 To learn more about enrollment in UDP, call (206) 684-0268 or go to this site.

-The federal government has waived two months of payments and interest for many student loan borrowers.
+The federal government has waived payments and interest for many student loan borrowers.
 You must contact your loan servicer to request a waiver and to make sure that your loan is eligible.
+The U.S. Department of Education recently announced that loan repayment begins after January 31, 2021.
 For details, please see this Department of Education release here.